Six ways to improve solar production

 If your solar is working

 So your solar system is up and running?
 Well done!
-Now it’s time to make sure you’re getting the most out of it.
+Now it’s time to make sure you’re getting the most out of it, so let’s look at how to increase solar panel efficiency.

 Make sure there’s no shade hitting your panels